danmj/Module-4-Final-Project-Backend/README.md

 # MockBNB-Backend

-## A RESTful JSON API built with Ruby on Rails
+A RESTful JSON API built with Ruby on Rails.
 Holds data for cities, listings, bookings and favorites.

 ## Instructions to set up backend